The language of change

 Language mirrors the world.
-Every time we make a statement in a natural language like English – that there are flowers on the table, that I feel happy, that two threes are six – our statement mirrors the world, represents the world.
-We say it models the world, in the sense that it builds a model or representation of the world.
+Every time we make a true statement in a natural language like English – that there are flowers on the table, that I feel happy, that two threes are six – our statement mirrors the world, represents the world.
+We say it models the world, in the sense that it sets up a model or representation of a corner of the world.

-I start with the simplest model of change, and I move on to more complex models.
+I start with the concept of a variable, which is the simplest model of change.
+I move on to more complex models.
 Finally I bring together all the models I have considered, with a quote from a news article.

 What is the most elementary kind of thing that can be said to change?
 Mathematicians call it a variable.
 Intuitively, we can just think of a variable as a number that can change.

 That intuitive understanding is not robust enough for a formal definition.
 Those who attempt to formalise mathematics – mathematical logicians, or mathematical philosophers – would protest that, of course, a number cannot change.
 They would try instead to define a variable as something like a symbol or name that can represent any number.

 Computer scientists talk about variables, too.
 Traditionally, they picture a variable as a store, like a pigeonhole, that can store one number at a time.
 In practice, their concept of a variable and the mathematician’s concept of a variable are very similar, and nothing in this essay hinges on the distinctions between them.

 The value of a variable is the number that it is for the time being (intuitive definition), or the number that it represents for the time being (mathematical definition), or the number that it stores for the time being (computing definition).